Jump to

 If your claim is denied, your lawyer can file an appeal and work to build your case.
 They’ll do things like collect medical evidence, talk to any witnesses, and represent you in court.

 Once you receive your final payout, it might be less money than you expected or not enough to cover your medical expenses.
 This is another area where a lawyer can help.
-According to one report, when a lawyer is involved with a workers’ comp claim, payouts are five times higher.
+The average settlement with an Atticus lawyer is double the average payout for claimants who don't have a lawyer.

 If you want to go back to work while recovering, a lawyer can advise you on whether it might hurt your claim or keep you from receiving full benefits.